The Halo Lamp came from a brief to design a three-dimensional object, from a two-dimensional or flat sheet material.

 Software: Autodesk 3D Studio Max, Adobe Photoshop, Adobe Premiere, Adobe After Effects

-Having chosen steel as the sheet material, I sought to demonstrate its qualities both in mild and sprung forms, creating a 'box' to house the light source, and a reflector as a ring.
+Steel was chosen as the sheet material, and thus the design became the desire to demonstrate its qualities, both in mild and sprung forms, creating a 'box' to house the light source, and a reflector as a ring.

 The lamp presents itself to the user when unpackaged as these two elements, and requires assembly simply by bending the reflector and slotting it into position.